-Operator Operator description Example and Boolean AND : yields True if both arguments are true, False otherwise. print 1 and 0 # 0 or Boolean OR : yields True if at least one argument is true, False otherwise. print 1 or 0 # 1 not Boolean NOT : yields True if the argument is false, False otherwise. print not 1 # 0 for Java and Jython users and developers.
-Version 0.3, 6th December 2006
+Operator Operator description Example and Boolean AND : yields True if both arguments are true, False otherwise. or Boolean OR : yields True if at least one argument is true, False otherwise. print 1 or 0 # 1 not Boolean NOT : yields True if the argument is false, False otherwise.